jsalinasf/cheat_sheets/kubernetesCommands.md

 Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:

-	kubectl expose pod nginx --port=80 --name nginx-service --dry-run -o yaml
+	kubectl expose pod nginx --port=80 --name=nginx-service --dry-run -o yaml

+	kubectl expose deployment nginx --port=80 --target-port=8000

-(This will automatically use the pod's labels as selectors, but you cannot specify the node port.
+(This wll automatically use the pod's labels as selectors, but you cannot specify the node port.
 You have to generate a definition file and then add the node port in manually before creating the service with the pod.)

 Or